-- LIS 593 Selection and Processing of Law Library Materials (3 credits)
+- LIS 593 Collection Management in Law Libraries (3 credits)

-- LIS 594 Law Library Administration (4 credits)
+- LIS 594 Management Skills in Law Libraries (3 credits)

-- LIS 595 Current Issues in Law Librarianship (5 credits)
+- LIS 595 Research and Writing in Law Librarianship (5 credits)

-4. Law MLIS students' culminating experience project will be a paper and presentation produced during spring quarter as part of LIS 595, Current Issues in Law Librarianship.
+4. Law MLIS students culminating experience project will be a paper and presentation produced during spring quarter as part of LIS 595, Research and Writing in Law Librarianship.